jordaneremieff/djantic/README.md

 **Important**: this project should be considered an ***experimental*** work-in-progress.
 The current API design and behaviour is not finalised, specific version support is not yet determined, and there is still a lot of things to test yet.

-The initial non-experimental release will be `0.1.0` and minor releases will be used for deprecations.

 ## Installation

 ```